panaversity-global/research-blog/docs/seo-testing-and-troubleshooting-guide.md

-# SEO Testing and Troubleshooting Guide for TechBlog
+# SEO Testing and Troubleshooting Guide for Panaversity

 ## 🧪 **Complete Testing Framework**